rapid7/insightconnect-workflows/workflows/Sync_Blacklisted_URLs_Across_Zscaler_and_Palo_Alto_Firewall/help.md

 This workflow leverages InsightConnect's Parameters feature.
 This feature allows variables used multiple times throughout a workflow to be entered once and then referenced throughout the workflow.

-There is one parameter you will need to configure in order to complete the setup of your workflow:
+There are two parameters you will need to configure in order to complete the setup of your workflow:

 * `Group Name`: The Palo Alto Firewall address object group to monitor.
 This is the group from which address objects will be synced with Zscaler.
+* `Activate Configuration`: Set to true to activate configuration changes in Zscaler

 To begin, select "Parameters" either from the Workflow Control Panel or from the Builder to begin configuration.

-After configuring the parameter, activate the workflow in order to trigger it.
+After configuring the parameters, activate the workflow in order to trigger it.

 ### Usage